Understanding eUICC vs eSIM: Key Differences Explained

 So, what exactly does eSIM mean?

-Traditional SIM cards have been through a few iterations throughout the lifecycle of the technology.
-It’s perhaps hard to imagine now, but the first SIM actually resembled a credit card in size and weight!
-This is the first form factor of SIM, or 1FF as it is referred to in the industry.
+Traditional SIM cards have been evolved significantly over time.
+It’s hard to imagine now, but the first SIM actually resembled a credit card in size and weight!
+This is known as the first form factor of SIM, or 1FF.

-Subsequent forms of SIM have been the mini-SIM (second form factor, or 2FF), micro-SIM (3FF) and the nano-SIM (4FF).
+Subsequent forms of SIM include the mini-SIM (second form factor, or 2FF), micro-SIM (3FF) and the nano-SIM (4FF).

-There is now also another SIM form factor, the MFF2, which are embedded SIMs, soldered onto the device circuit board.
-This is the preferred form factor for connected devices that move a lot of work in very harsh conditions.
+There is now also another SIM form factor, the MFF2, which consists of embedded SIMs soldered onto the device circuit board.
+This is the preferred form factor for connected devices that operate harsh conditions.

 Confusion arises when people assume that an embedded SIM (MFF2) has remote provisioning capabilities (eUICC) because both MFF2 and eUICC are referred to as eSIM.
 So which one is eSIM?

-To avoid any confusion, we suggest the following way of looking at the definition:
+To avoid confusion, we suggest the following definition:

 "eSIM is the whole service − SIM + eUICC + platform;